 Lead Course Facilitator: Aimee Irene Finney

-Professor Aimee Irene Finney wants everyone at Austin Community College to be comfortable and confident in themselves as life-long learners with an emphasis on diversity, equity, and inclusion.
+Professor Aimee Irene Finney wants everyone at Austin Community College to be comfortable and confident in themselves as life-long learners with an emphasis on culturally responsive teaching.
 Aimee received her Master’s Degree in Communication and Leadership from Gonzaga University and a B.A. in Psychology and Communications with a secondary education certificate from Texas State University.
 Currently, she serves on the Adjunct Faculty Association Executive Council, as well as an Ascender Mentor.
 Aimee is an adjunct professor in the Communication Studies department at Austin Community College where she teaches Public Speaking and Introduction to Speech Communications.
 Aimee spent three years creating a specific section of Introduction to Speech Communications featuring The Autobiography of Malcolm X as told to Alex Haley with the Great Questions Faculty Fellowship.
 Aimee has been teaching high school communications for 25 years and recently received her five-year pin from ACC.
 Aimee serves her community through her Sustaining Membership with the Junior League of Austin and Leadership Austin.

 Course Developer: Dr. Lydia CdeBaca